Pools typically increase home insurance premiums, but not as much as you might think.

 It might seem like above-ground pools would be listed as external structures, but that’s rarely the case.
 Since above-ground pools are technically mobile (even though that’s not very practical), they’re usually listed as personal property, and insured according to your personal property coverage.

-Having a pool is a tremendous addition to your home, and one that doesn’t raise your homeowners insurance premiums by an exorbitant amount.
+So, having a pool is a tremendous addition to your home, and one that doesn’t raise your homeowners insurance premiums by an exorbitant amount.
+Remember that you can always bundle home and